LoginRadius/html5-sdk/README.md

 <h6 id="LoginByEmail-post-"> Auth Login by Email (POST)</h6>
- This API retrieves a copy of the user data based on the Email  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-email)
+ This API retrieves a copy of the user data based on the Email.
+[More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-email)